getnamo/7zip-cpp/README.md

 The solution assumes 7zip is installed in ```C:\Program Files\7-Zip\7z.dll```.

 ## Known Issues

-The extractor can have issues with relative paths.
-To be sure it works correctly, feed it a full path.

 There is a bug in the testing program.
 The issue has been logged on @keithjjones repository.